 CoSchedule’s social media management system is simple and intuitive.
 I installed and set up all my social profiles in under ten minutes.

-Social media scheduling without the stress.
+Social media scheduling without stress.
 No more wasting time jumping from one tool to the next.
 I can go from my content draft to blog post to social media…all in one place!

 CoSchedule’s calendar is drag and drop.
 I can quickly move content around and fill the gaps in my schedule.